ruitaiS/capstone-1/README.md

 ## Introduction:

 The goal of this project is to implement a machine learning based recommendation system for the MovieLens dataset.
 The full dataset consists of 10000054 ratings of 10681 movies by 71567 unique users, along with associated metadata.
-Template code provided by the EdX team splits the data into a main dataset and a final holdout test to be used exclusively for a final root mean squared error (RMSE) calculation at the end of the project.
+Template code provided by the EdX team splits the data into a main dataset and a final holdout test set to be used exclusively for a final root mean squared error (RMSE) calculation at the end of the project.

-The approach I took is a simplified version of the one outlined by Robert M. Bell, Yehuda KorenChris, Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
+The approach here is a modified version of the one outlined by Robert M. Bell, Yehuda KorenChris, Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."

-I split the main dataset into training and test sets with p = 0.8 and 0.2 respectively.
-An average of all movie ratings in the training set formed a baseline predictor, on top of which I added movie, user, and genre biases.
-After tuning regularization parameters to account for small sample sizes (some movies, users, or genres have a very small number of ratings in the test set), this combination resulted in an RMSE of 0.8563 on the test set.
+The main dataset was split into training and test sets with p = 0.8 and 0.2 respectively.
+An average of all movie ratings in the training set formed a baseline predictor, on top of which were added movie, user, and genre biases.
+After tuning regularization parameters, this combination resulted in an RMSE of 0.8563 on the test set.

 * K Fold Validation
 * SGD